-The Scholastic Shooting Sports Foundation will provide awards for the winning Squads placing 1^{st} , 2^{nd} and 3^{rd} in each Division and Discipline at the SASP State Championship.
-Each Squad Member and the Head Coach for each of these Squads will receive similar awards.
-If a Match Director wants to recognize additional categories, divisions, high overall scores, etc., they have that option, it will need to be built into their match budget.
+The Scholastic Action Shooting Program will provide awards for the winning Squads placing 1st, 2nd and 3rd in each Classification/Division and Discipline at the SASP State Championship.
+High Overall Awards (HOA) will be given for non-collegiate male and female for the following awards: 1st - 3rd, all classifications/divisions considered together: Rimfire Pistol Iron, Centerfire Pistol Iron, Rifles (athlete's best of the three rifle - Rimfire Iron, Rimfire Optic, PCC).
+College HOAs will be given if more than 12 athletes are competing in each of the disciplines previously listed.
+If a Match Director wants to recognize additional categories, classifications/divisions, high overall scores, etc., they have that option, it will need to be built into their match budget.